Anaburiak/AI-homework-grading-system/architecture/workflow_overview.md

 ```

 ## 2. Normalize Update
 This node takes necessary fields of Webhook output and outputs them in a structured way.
-It helps clean all unimportant inputs.
+It cleans all unimportant inputs.

 Example: